 Certify Your Rank Order List

 You must certify your Rank Order List in the NMS Match System for it to be used in the Match.
 Certifying a Rank Order List lets NMS know it is ready to be used in the Match.

 You can make changes to a list even after it is certified, until the Rank Order List deadline.
 If you make changes after a list is certified, the list will become uncertified and you will have to certify the list again for it to be used in the Match.

 No Applicants to Rank

 If your program has position(s) available that you would like to fill but you have no acceptable applicants to rank for the program, you should certify a Rank Order List in the NMS Match System with no ranks.
 This indicates to NMS that the program is still active but you have no ranks to submit.

 It is possible within the matching algorithm to move positions that remain unfilled from one Rank Order List to a second Rank Order List, so that an attempt can be made to fill the available position(s) with applicant(s) on the second list.
 This is referred to as "reverting" unfilled positions from one list (the "Donor") to another list (the "Receiver").

-It is possible to request that the matching algorithm attempt to impose an upper limit on the number of applicants from any one university/school who are matched on a single program Rank Order List.
+It is possible to request that the matching algorithm impose a limit on the number of applicants from any one university/school who are matched to a program.

 Guide to the NMS Match System